Eastport, Maine: History

-In 1833 Eastport was the second largest trading port in the country after New York City.
+In 1833, Eastport was the second largest trading port in the country after New York City.
 Farms produced hay and potatoes.
 Industries included a grain mill, box factory and carding mill.
 But the island's economy was primarily directed at the sea.
 With tides of about 25 ft, Eastport's spacious harbor remained ice-free year round.
 The first sardine factory was built here about 1875.
 The population grew with the emergence of the sardine fishery and related canning businesses, which studded the shoreline by the end of the 19th century.
 By 1886, the town contained 13 sardine factories, which operated day and night during the season, and produced approximately 5,000 cases per week.
 About 800 men, women and children worked in the plants.
-Eastport would be incorporated as a city on March 18, 1893.
+Eastport would be incorporated as a city on March 3, 1893.
 But the fishing industry would decline, and many people moved away.
 Indeed, the city went bankrupt in 1937.
 In 1976, the Groundhog Day Gale destroyed many structures along the waterfront.
 Today, catching fish remains the principal industry, although tourism has become important as well.

 Eastport is a port of entry.
-An international ferry crosses to Deer Island, New Brunswick, during the summer months—this has been discontinued.
+An international ferry crosses to Deer Island, New Brunswick, during the summer months.
 Each 4th of July, the city becomes a destination for thousands of celebrants.
 Navy ships have docked there during the 4th of July celebration for many years.
 Eastport celebrated its bicentennial in 1998.
 Each September, the city hosts the annual Maine Salmon Festival in the historic downtown district.
-There is also a Pirate Festival the weekend after Labor Day, 2019 marks the 14th year of the festival.
+There is also a Pirate Festival the weekend after Labor Day, 2023 marks the 19th year of the festival.